 - connecting children to safe, nurturing relationships intended to last a lifetime, and

 - working as a member of a professional team.

 Comments from young people who have lived in foster homes;

 - "Foster parents are people, strangers really, who care enough about you as an individual to take you into their homes....
 I feel that living with foster families has helped me become a stronger person."

 - "What I have learned is that family isn't just the blood that runs in your veins but also the love running in your heart"

 - "I just want to say to all foster parents, be consistent.
 These children have been let down in their lives, if not they wouldn't be in care.
 They need you to stick it out with them, more than you'll ever know.
 And always remember, even if the young people in your home push you away they are still learning good things from you and they will take those good things with them.....My experiences have shown me that foster homes are safe and positive places to live.
 I think it takes a very special person to do the things it takes to be a foster parent."

-If you have made a decision that you want to take the first step to becoming a foster family, contact your local Child, Youth and Family Services office.
+If you have made a decision that you want to take the first step to becoming a foster family, contact the provincial inquiries line at 1-855-683-8111.
 For further information, you can also contact the Newfoundland and Labrador Foster Families Association at 754-0213 or toll free 1-877-754-0218